 How to use a flash drive on the public computers:

-- Insert the flash drive into the USB port (see Figure 1 at right).
+- Insert the flash drive into the USB port.

 - The “Found new hardware” message will appear in the lower right hand corner of the desktop.
 If this message does not display, the flash drive has not been inserted correctly into the USB port.